The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 \begin{remark} The arguments of this section can be generalised to prove the Sullivan Conjecture ``prime to the total degree''.
-We take this up in future work \cite{C-N}. \end{remark}
+We plan to take this up in future work. \end{remark}

-\section{Appendix: extensions and Toda brackets}
+\section{Appendix: Extensions and Toda brackets}

-The aim of this Appendix is to prove Lemma \ref{lem:extension_and_Toda}, which concerns the role of Toda brackets in computing extensions for stable homotopy groups of two cell complexes.
+Recall that $\SS^0$ denotes the sphere spectrum, and that the $i^{\text{th}}$ stable stem, $\pi_i(\SS^0)$ is denoted $\pi^s_i$.
+The $k$-fold suspension of $\SS^0$ is denoted by $\SS^k$, and that if $f \colon \SS^k \to \SS^0$ is a map, then $C_f$ denotes the cofibre of $f$.
+The aim of this Appendix is to prove Lemma \ref{lem:extension_and_Toda}, which concerns the role of Toda brackets in computing extensions for homotopy groups of $C_f$.
 Lemma \ref{lem:extension_and_Toda} is presumably well-known, but we did not find a proof for it in the literature so far.